-Just for three moments in the game ignore your inner Aldo Raine and spare these Reich soldiers.
-Feel free to stealth kill or gun down every other one, but these three specifically are important as moral points.
+For just three moments in the game, ignore your inner Aldo Raine and spare these Reich soldiers.
+Feel free to stealth kill or gun down every other one, but these three are important for those moral points.

 - Metro Last Light Playthrough: Reich